BV-BRC/BV-BRC-Docs/docroot/tutorial/comprehensive_genome_analysis/comprehensive_genome_analysis.md

 ## Setting Parameters for the Annotation part of the CGA

-Please refer to the Annotation service tutorial for instructions on selecting annotation parameters (https://alpha.bv-brc.org/docs/tutorial/genome_annotation/genome_annotation.html).
+[Genome Annotation Service Tutorial](../genome_annotation/genome_annotation.html)Annotation service tutorial for instructions on selecting annotation parameters.

 ## Submitting the CGA job